Oklahoma State Sugar Art Show

-Saturday hours, 10:00 a.m. till 11:00 p.m.
+Saturday from 10:00 a.m. to 10:00 p.m.

-Sunday hours, 10:00 a.m. till 6:00 p.m.
+Sunday from 10:00 a.m. to 6:00 p.m.

 Cake aficionados travel thousands of miles to be a part of this iconic exhibition.
 It would be fair to say that competitors credit success at this event to be a key that opens doors to television possibilities, presenting, teaching and other exciting avenues that involve the sugar arts.

-Stay in our room blocks – everyone is welcome.
-What better way to relax after a busy day at the show than by staying at our host hotels, The Doubletree Warren Place or The Wyndham Tulsa?
+Stay in our room blocks; everyone is welcome!
+What better way to relax after a busy day at the show than by staying at our host hotels The DoubleTree, Warren Place or The Wyndham Tulsa?
 Choose reservations from a lovely portfolio of rooms that have been set aside exclusively for us.
-Excellent value and good quality accommodations are available to competitors and visitors alike – click Accommodations to facilitate the process.
-Mention “Oklahoma Sugar Artists” to access the show price of $75 for Doubletree 1- 4 in a room, and $78 plus breakfast at The Wyndham Tulsa.
-1- 4 in a room with fully cooked breakfast.
+Excellent value and good quality accommodations are available to competitors and visitors alike – visit the Accommodations page to facilitate the process – mentioning Oklahoma Sugar Artists to access the show price of $75 for DoubleTree 1- 4 in a room; and $78 plus breakfast at The Wyndham Tulsa, 1- 4 in a room with fully cooked breakfast.